anywhichway/reasondb/README.md

 });
 ```

 A future release will support an optional second boolean argument to the `into` subclause indicating inserted objects should be passive.
-This will require they be updated using explict update commands.
+This will require they be updated using explicit update commands.

 ### Delete